Arthur William Taylor: Treatment in prison

 In June 2011 Taylor was placed on ‘directed segregation’ after he was caught with a cell phone in his possession.
 Although segregation is normally imposed for a maximum of 14 days, Corrections kept him in these lock-down conditions for more than eight months.
 This means he was locked in his cell 23 hours a day and unable to communicate with other prisoners.
 As part of his segregation regime, Corrections placed Taylor into the High Care Unit (HCU) reserved for difficult prisoners.

 Ombudsman's report

 Taylor complained to the Ombudsman who conducted a Special Investigation into the way Corrections was managing him.
 Prison management argued that because staff provided him with an office for his numerous legal issues, Taylor presented a "significant ongoing threat to the security and good order of this institution.”
 The Ombudsman, Beverley Wakem, said prison management "did not provide any information which showed the risk remained (beyond the original 14 days) and as such, an extension was required".

 The Ombudsman also wrote: "The placement of Mr Taylor into the HCU, along with the restrictions imposed by the management plan… was more akin to a punishment regime" and that “Accommodation for those prisoners currently undergoing a period of segregation is well below standard and could be considered cruel and inhuman for the purposes of the Convention against Torture.”

+Claim against Corrections

+In 2022 Taylor sued Corrections for NZ$1.45 million for wide-ranging claims spanning events from June 2011 until March 2018.
+He alleged serious mistreatment, designed to disrupt his legal work against Corrections and to prevent him assisting other prisoners to assert their basic rights.
+He won damages of $18,000 for excessive strip searches, privacy breaches and being denied time out of his cell.